fmichonneau/2016-06-15-UFII-fellowship/application.md

 the communities.
 These phylogenies will be generated based on the output of the softwares developed in Goals 1 & 2.

-### Goal 1 -- an light-weight extensible Laboratory Information Management System for barcoding projects
+### Goal 1 -- a light-weight extensible Laboratory Information Management System for barcoding projects

 Data collected when assembling a barcoding library are heterogenous in nature.
 Need to keep track of specimen information, taxonomic information